-Lots of users claiming that Weight Watchers is very straightforward to use also.
-Some users have also said that the app often records food in the wrong categories and can also have problems saving points logged, then making the info wrong.
+Lots of users claiming that Weight Watchers is straightforward to use.
+However, some users also said that the app often records food in the wrong categories and can also have problems saving points logged, then making the info wrong.

 To learn more about what other people have experienced, you can watch these video reviews below.
 Here's Youtuber Asia talking about her honest review about Noom.

 To know more about Weight Watchers, watch this video review by Youtuber Olivia Hayward.

 1. How much does Noom cost?

 Noom offers a 14-day free trial for those who wish to try the app.
 After that, plans start from $59 USD Monthly to $199 USD Yearly, with recurring plan options also available for 2 months, 4 months, 6 months and 8 months, each being slightly cheaper monthly than the last.

 Weight Watchers comes in three plans for US app users.
 The base plan starts at $3.07 USD weekly and includes all expected features.

 They also offer a workshop + Digital plan, requiring a zipcode, that provides access to weekly group meetings among other things.